banner-brands.png

 Have you ever wondered why you earn reward points on certain transactions but not others?
-Or why do some cards have restrictions based on the type of business you spend at?
-The answer lies in a little-known code called the Merchant Category Code (MCC).
+Or why some cards have restrictions based on the type of business you spend at?
+The answer lies in a little-known code called the Merchant Category Codes (MCCs).

-In this blog, we’ll break down everything you need to know about merchant category code list India, from their meaning to their impact on your everyday transactions, and why they matter for both businesses and consumers.
+In this blog, we’ll break down everything you need to know about the merchant category code list in India, from its meaning to its impact on your everyday transactions, and why it matters for both businesses and consumers.

 What is a Merchant Category Code (MCC)?

-Imagine each business having a unique ID that categorizes its activity.
-That’s essentially what an MCC is – a 4-digit code assigned to merchants based on the type of goods or services they sell.
+MCC’s full form is Merchant Category Code.
+It is a 4-digit number assigned to a business by card networks (like Visa, Mastercard, or RuPay) based on the type of goods or services the business provides.
 It’s like a mini-resume for businesses, telling the world what they’re all about.

 For example, an MCC of 5411 identifies a grocery store, while 4111 represents local public transportation.
-These codes are standardized globally, ensuring everyone speaks the same language when it comes to classifying businesses.
+These codes are largely standardized globally by networks like Visa and Mastercard, ensuring consistency in how businesses are classified.

 How is a merchant category code used?

-Merchant Category Codes (MCCs) are integral to numerous financial transactions, serving a variety of purposes that significantly impact both consumers and businesses alike.
+Merchant Category Codes (MCCs) are integral to numerous financial transactions, serving a variety of purposes that significantly impact both consumers and businesses.
 Here’s a more detailed exploration of how MCCs are utilized:

 Spend Control: